alan-turing-institute/environmental-ds-book/_sources/publishing/guidelines/guidelines-authors.md

 When the minimal working version of the notebook is ready, authors should tag EiC in the PR with the latest Binder badge.
 EiC will check how reproducible is the notebook and its feasibility for the reviewing stage.

-After EiC's approval of the draft version of the notebook, authors transfer the notebook repository to the [Environmental Data Science book organisation](https://github.com/Environmental-DS-Book).
+After EiC's approval of the draft version of the notebook, authors transfer the notebook repository to the [eds-book-gallery](https://github.com/eds-book-gallery) organisation.
 Please see [here](https://docs.github.com/en/enterprise-server@3.4/repositories/creating-and-managing-repositories/transferring-a-repository) how to transfer repositories according to the official GitHub documentation.

 EiC will assist you to prepare the notebook repository for the review process.